 Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquilityWilliam Wordsworth Quote

 William Wordsworth’s father was a legal representative and was often away from home.
 He died in 1783, having remained distant from his son throughout his life.
-Despite this, there is evidence to suggest that John Wordsworth encouraged his son to read works by John Milton, Edmund Spenser, and more.
-His library was an important resource in Wordsworth’s development.
+Despite this, there is evidence to suggest that John Wordsworth encouraged his son to read poems by John Milton, Edmund Spenser, and more.
+His library was an essential resource in Wordsworth’s development.
 His mother, Ann, died in 1778, a few years before his father.

 Wordsworth’s poetry was first published in The European Magazine in 1787.
-This same year he started at St Johns College, Cambridge where he received a BA in 1791.
+This same year he started at St. Johns College, Cambridge, where he received a BA in 1791.
 Around this same period of time, he went on a walking tour of Europe.
-His first complete poetic publication appeared in 1793 and was titled An Evening Walk it was followed that same year by Descriptive Sketches.
+His first complete poetic publication appeared in 1793 and was titled An Evening Walk.
+It was followed that same year by Descriptive Sketches.

-A few years later he met fellow poet Samuel Taylor Coleridge with whom he’d publish his best-known collection, Lyrical Ballads.
+A few years later, he met fellow poet Samuel Taylor Coleridge with whom he’d publish his best-known collection, Lyrical Ballads.
 It appeared in 1798 and is today considered to be the start of the Romantic period in English literature.
 It included poems like ‘Lines Composed a Few Miles Above Tintern Abbey,’ ‘Lines Written in Early Spring,’ and ‘We are Seven.’
 Coleridge famously contributed ‘The Rime of the Ancient Mariner.’
 The poems in this collection are some of the most important and widely read in the English language.